Head of School

 - Mary Riley: Associate Lecturer, Criminology and Justice

-- Associate Professor Jay Sanderson: Associate Professor in Law
+- Professor Jay Sanderson: Head of School

 - Drossos Stamboulakis: Lecturer in Law

 Glenn Ferguson AM

 Adjunct Professor and Managing Director, Ferguson Cannon Lawyers

 Glenn is a Past President of the Law Council of Australia, LAWASIA and the Queensland Law Society.

 He is a Founding Fellow of the Australian Academy of Law, Honorary Fellow of the College of Law, Fellow of the Australian Institute of Company Directors and a Fellow of the Australia and New Zealand College of Notaries.